The Eagles will race in Hanover, N.H. on Saturday, Nov. 2

 The season begins for the freshmen/novice group on Nov.
 3

-Amy Weatherby enters her fifth season in 2013-14 as an assistant rowing coach at Boston College working with both the team's novice and varsity boats.
+Amy Weatherby enters her sixth season in 2014-15 as an assistant rowing coach at Boston College working with both the team's novice and varsity boats.

-Weatherby has guided the team's novice boats to first-place finishes at the Green Monster Regatta in each of the last two years.
-In 2013, she earned CRCA New England Assistant Coach of the Year honors and helped lead the Eagles to win the Cannonball Trophy at the Jesuit Invitational for the second year in a row and to win the BC-MIT Cup for the first time.
+In 2013, she earned CRCA New England Assistant Coach of the Year honors.
+She helped lead the Eagles to win the Cannonball Trophy at the Jesuit Invitational for the second year in a row as well as the BC-MIT Cup for the first time.

 In the summer of 2009, Weatherby served as the U.S. Rowing Senior/U23/Lightweight Development Camp Assistant Coach at the Thompson Boat Center on the Potomac River in Washington, D.C.
 She worked with high level collegiate and post-collegiate athletes in order to train them for competition at the U.S. Rowing Nationals and Canadian Henley in the 2-.
 4+, 4-, and 8+.